realA10001986/Time-Circuits-Display/README.md

 Exhibition mode is persistent; the pre-programmed time will be stored and retrieved after a reboot/power-down.

 Not strictly part of Exhibition mode, but related: If you want your TCD to display specific times in the *Destination Time* and/or *Last Time Departed* displays, you can program those times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays).
-Those times will be displayed, but replaced as soon as a time travel takes place.
-To quickly restore the displays to your pre-programmed times, enter keypad command 998.
+To quickly reset the displays to your pre-programmed times (such as after a time travel, during which they were replaced by other dates/times), enter keypad command 998.

 ### Audio Output